-The Follow the Past algorithm has been developed as part of the project Autonomous Navigation for Forest Machines (Hellström (2002)) at Umeå University, Sweden.
+The Follow the Past algorithm has been developed as a part of the project Autonomous Navigation for Forest Machines (Hellström, 2002) at Umeå University, Sweden.
 The goal of this project is to develop a path-tracking forest vehicle.
-A human driver drives the path once, while a computer is continuously recording position, velocity, orientation, and steering angle.
+A human driver drives the path once, while a computer is continuously recording the position, velocity, orientation and steering angle.
 This information is then used to control the vehicle each time it autonomously travels along the path.
-If the vehicle gets off course, for example as a result of avoiding an obstacle or because of noise in the positioning sensors, the Follow the Past algorithm steers like the driver, plus an additional angle, based on the distance to the path.
-Traditional algorithms, like Follow the Carrot (Barton (2001)) and Pure Pursuit (Coulter (1992)), use position information only, and sometimes run into problems that can be avoided, by taking into account additional information from the human driver.
+If the vehicle gets off course, for example, as a result of avoiding an obstacle or because of noise in the positioning sensors, the Follow the Past algorithm steers like the driver, plus an additional angle, based on the distance to the path.
+Traditional algorithms, like Follow the Carrot (Barton, 2001) and Pure Pursuit (Coulter, 1992), use position information only and sometimes run into problems that can be avoided, by taking into account the additional information from the human driver.

 There are many variations on the basic Pure Pursuit algorithm.
-The Adaptive Pure Pursuit algorithm (Hebert et al. (1997)) addresses computational issues and stability at high speeds.
-The Feedforward Pure Pursuit algorithms (Hebert et al. (1997)) simulates the outcome of various control commands, and selects the most appropriate one.
-In (Coulter (1992)), the average curvature of the path is used instead of the recorded steering angle in a proportional path-following algorithm.
-Other researchers, e.g. (Ollero et al. (2001)), have approached the problem with a fuzzy-logic controller that uses the same additional information as Follow the Past, but has a more complex design.
-A brief survey of more path-tracking control algorithms can be found in (Mäkelä (2001)).
+The Adaptive Pure Pursuit algorithm (Hebert, Thorpe and Stentz, 1997) addresses computational issues and stability at high speeds.
+The Feedforward Pure Pursuit algorithms (Hebert, Thorpe and Stentz, 1997) simulates the outcome of various control commands and selects the most appropriate one.
+In Coulter (1992), the average curvature of the path is used instead of the recorded steering angle in a proportional path-following algorithm.
+Other researchers, e.g. Ollero et al. (2001), have approached the problem with a fuzzy-logic controller that uses the same additional information as Follow the Past, but has a more complex design.
+A brief survey of more path-tracking control algorithms can be found in (Mäkelä, 2001).

-This report describes the derivation of the Follow the Past algorithm, presents simulated runs as well as tests with a physical robot, Pioneer 2-AT8 (ActivMedia_Robotics (2004)), and compares these to traditional path-tracking algorithms.
-All simulations are run on a dedicated forest machine simulator, developed by Ringdahl.
-A full description of the simulator environment with mathematical derivations can be found in (Ringdahl (2003)).
-Initial tests and results can be found in our technical report (Hellström and Ringdahl (2004)).
+This report describes the derivation of the Follow the Past algorithm, presents simulated runs as well as tests with a physical robot, Pioneer 2-AT8 (ActivMedia_Robotics, 2004) and compares these with traditional path-tracking algorithms.
+A full description of the simulator environment with mathematical derivations can be found in (Ringdahl, 2003).
+Initial tests and results can be found in our technical report (Hellström and Ringdahl, 2004).